kelvincabaldo07/MemoriesPhotographyStudio/booking/NOTION_WEBHOOK_SETUP.md

 # Notion Webhook Setup Guide

-## Step 1: Add Environment Variable to Vercel
+## Step 1: Add Environment Variable to Vercel (OPTIONAL - For Testing, Skip for Now)

+**Note**: The webhook will work WITHOUT this for initial testing.
+Add it later for production security.

+If you want to add it now:
 1. Go to https://vercel.com/dashboard
 2. Select your project: `MemoriesPhotographyStudio`
 3. Go to **Settings** → **Environment Variables**